Trends and Distributions

 Future Distributions and Scenarios

 We have been at the forefront of bioclimatic modelling for lichens (Ellis 2019), coupling species distributions with climate change scenarios and assessing exposure to future climate as the loss/gain or spatial shift in a species' suitable bioclimatic space (Ellis et al. 2007a,b).
-Focussing on epiphytes (Ellis 2013) we have increasingly linked this exposure to large-scale climate change with local shifts in habitat structure, e.g. as a consequence of tree disease (Binder & Ellis 2008; Ellis et al. 2014).
-We have published a comprehensive bioclimatic analysis for 382 British lichen epiphytes (Ellis et al. 2015), which was made available as a free toolkit exploring the joint effects of climate and woodland change (including management options), supported by a demonstration piece to inform strategic planning for Glasdrum National Nature Reserve.
+Focussing on epiphytes (Ellis 2013) we have increasingly linked exposure to large-scale climate change with local shifts in habitat structure, e.g. as a consequence of tree disease (Binder & Ellis 2008; Ellis et al. 2014).
+We have published a comprehensive bioclimatic analysis for 382 British lichen epiphytes (Ellis et al. 2015), which was made available to explore the joint effects of climate and woodland change (including management options), supported by a demonstration piece to inform strategic planning for Glasdrum National Nature Reserve.

-We developed spatial and time-series comparisons to test and confirm the validity of assumptions underlying bioclimatic models (Braidwood & Ellis 2012; Ellis et al. 2014), and we have identified areas of uncertainty associated with future non-analogue climates (Ellis & Eaton 2016).
-Using RBGE's regional gardens as experimental sites, we have started to quantify how the lichen functional response to future climate will be affected by non-analogue combinations of temperature, moisture and irradiance, realised at high-resolution (monthly) time-scales (Ellis et al. 2017; Ellis 2019).
+We developed spatial and time-series comparisons to test and confirm the validity of assumptions underlying bioclimatic models (Braidwood & Ellis 2012; Ellis et al. 2014), and we have identified key areas of uncertainty associated with future non-analogue climates (Ellis & Eaton 2016).
+Using RBGE's regional gardens as experimental sites, we have quantified how the lichen response to future climate will be affected by non-analogue combinations of temperature, moisture and irradiance, realised at high-resolution (monthly) time-scales (Ellis et al. 2017; Ellis 2019).